 Rollbar is committed to the security of your application’s data.
 As part of this commitment, we use a variety of industry-standard security technologies and procedures to protect your information from unauthorized access, use, or disclosure.
 We adhere to HIPAA and ISO 27001 compliance and meet industry best practices where applicable.

-The Rollbar security program is led by the Chief Information Security Officer and the Chief Technology Officer and is responsible for the following areas:
+The Rollbar security program is led by IT and Security Senior Leadership and is responsible for the following areas:

 - Application Security